afnanJadoon/Basic-Chatbot-py/README.md

 # Basic-Chatbot-py
 A simple chatbot built with Google Gemini API, LangGraph, and Pydantic.<br>
-It responds to user input in a conversational style but does not store conversation history.<br><br>
+It responds to user input in a conversational style and also stores conversation history.<br><br>

 # Gemini Chatbot with LangGraph<br>
 This is a simple chatbot built with Google Gemini API, LangGraph, and Pydantic.<br>